Tayodele/tea_dsp/Readme.md

 * ***JUCE***: I know I need to learn how to make GUI interfaces, but for now JUCE is nice for GIU and the buffer.
 All the DSP is hand made because if I ever want to have my own codebase for homebrew plugins it would involve me writing my own GUI and buffer.

-* ***VST SDK***: I light how lightweight it is, and it is the bare minimum for building VST's.
+* ***VST SDK***: I like how lightweight it is, and it is the bare minimum for building VST's.
 Want to build with just this and my own GUI Framework at some point

 ### Tools used
 * VS 2020